kostas23Github/Messing_With_JSON_Data/README.md

 ## To execute
 - Fork the project
 - Make a local copy
-- Run in your text-editor(No dependancies are nesessary)
+- Run in your text-editor(No dependancies are necessary)